Kim Pan-gon: Busan IPark

 Kim returned to South Korea in 2004 and obtained the AFC Professional Football Coaching Diploma, Asia's highest-level coaching license.
 At that time, only five other South Koreans held the same qualification.
 In 2005, he became Busan IPark's assistant coach under manager Ian Porterfield.

 During four years at Busan, Kim helped his team as caretaker manager whenever they had urgent situations.
 He won Busan's first victory of the 2006 season in his second match as Busan's manager on 8 April 2006 after predecessor Porterfield failed to get a victory in 21 consecutive matches, and achieved four consecutive victories in that month.
 This sudden change was called the "Pan-gon's Magic" by Korean media.
 He returned as the assistant coach when André Egli became a replacement for Porterfield in July.
 However, Egli abruptly announced his resignation while attending field training in the United States in June 2007, and Kim once again managed Busan as caretaker manager for the remainder of the season.
 Busan quickly recruited Park Sung-hwa as their new manager in July, but Park left for the South Korean Olympic team after just 17 days.

 South China and Hong Kong

-Kim became the manager of Hong Kong First Division League club South China in November 2008.
+Kim became the manager of Hong Kong First Division League club South China on 3 December 2008.
 Under Kim, South China won the 2009 Lunar New Year Cup after defeating league all-star team and Sparta Prague.
 After contributing to South China's league title in the 2008–09 season, he started to manage Hong Kong national teams at the same time.
 Kim and South China also won 2–0 over Tottenham Hotspur in a pre-season friendly, and advanced to the semi-finals in the 2009 AFC Cup.
 He finished his best year by leading Hong Kong national under-23 team to an East Asian Games title.

 On 11 December 2010, after a 3–4 defeat to Kitchee, Kim Pan-gon resigned from the post of South China team manager, citing health reasons that required him to recuperate back in South Korea.